JL-III/TheatriaQuests/README.md

 Current generators:

-- daily quest menu gui item generator - see the README.md in the generators directory.
+- daily quest menu gui generator - see the README.md in the generators directory.